 8. Froberg’s Farm and Country Store

-Open year-round for blackberry, strawberry, and citrus fruit-picking, depending on the season, Froberg’s launches their Fall Festival on September 24 autumn attractions galore.
-Their 9th Annual Corn Maze and Fall Festival is set to feature a pumpkin patch, plastic duck races, a bee rollercoaster (sans fright), Nerf matches, a mining area, and one Emoji Cannon.
-Running until November 6, the festival will also include their Berry Fun Land – a playground with fruit-themed swings, slides, and gliders.
+Froberg’s 13th Annual Corn Maze and Fall Festival features a pumpkin patch, plastic duck races, a bee rollercoaster (sans fright), Nerf matches, a mining area, and one Emoji Cannon.
+Running until November 3, the festival will also include their Berry Fun Land โ a playground with fruit-themed swings, slides, and gliders.

 9. Oil Ranch